-- Shoes must be clean, in good repair, and of a height/style supporting safety and compatibility with internship activities. - Flip flops or thong-style shoes are not permitted. - Athletic shoes are not permitted.
+- Shoes must be clean, in good repair, and of a height/style supporting safety and compatibility with internship activities. - Flip flops or thong-style shoes are not permitted.

 Hair

 - Hair must be clean and well-groomed.

 - Hair must be of a naturally occurring color and style may not be extreme.

 - Facial hair must be groomed and clean.